 Completing the CSS Profile can be a daunting and overwhelming experience.
 However, with some forethought and organization, the task can become easier.
 Once you register, the CSS Profile provides you with a customized pre-application worksheet.
 Be sure that you look this over thoroughly to see what is being asked of you and what information you will need to gather.
 The documents that the CSS Profile indicates that you will need to complete the exercise include:

 - Current year’s (2012) federal income tax return(s), if completed

 - Prior year’s (2011) federal income tax return(s)

 - W-2 forms and other records of money earned in 2012

 - Records of untaxed income and benefits for 2011 and 2012

 - Current mortgage information

 - Records of savings, stocks, bonds, trusts, and other investments

 If you need to meet an Early Filing deadline, or one of your schools has an early Priority Filing deadline, you may need to estimate your information for the current tax year.
 Gather all of the pertinent documents that you need to make your estimates when you are pulling together your other required documentation.
 Remember that estimates are just that.
 They do not need to be exact.
 So, while you should try to be in the ballpark, don’t fret if your estimate ends up not being 100% correct.

-Filing the CSS Profile is a cumbersome, yet valuable exercise, and one that we encourage all college applicants to complete if any of their schools require it.
+Filing the CSS Profile is a cumbersome, yet valuable exercise.
+But, one that we encourage all college applicants to complete if any of their schools require it.
 In spite of its complexities, it provides colleges that have institutional funds available the information necessary to assist students who need financial help in a more personalized and specific way.